Purging Buckthorn Hedge Plants

 Special notes on caring for Purging Buckthorn hedges:

 Purging Buckthorn is a very tough hedge plant that shouldn't need special attention once it has established.
-If you didn't use a mulch fabric, it is beneficial to mulch around the base of the hedge each year with well rotted manure or compost.
+If you didn't use a mulch fabric, it is beneficial to mulch around the base of the hedge each year.

 Hygiene & Diseases: